YU-Zhejian/yuzj_linux_workshop/lab3/Readme.md

 ## Example of GNU AutoTools: SAMtools

-We first build HTSLib.
+Although SAMtools have a bundled HTSLib, we will build our own since the default configuration involves libraries that may not have been built.
 Entering `src/htslib-1.20`, we run:

 ```shell
 env -i PATH="/usr/bin" ./configure \